rashidakamal/tinychip/README.md

 ## Fun

 We can see more complex programs too!
 Let's try to program some Neopixels.
+[This Instructable](https://www.instructables.com/id/Use-a-1-ATTiny-to-drive-addressable-RGB-LEDs/) shows the basic wiring of an ATTiny85 to a Neopixel strand.

 ## Troubleshooting